All Episodes

 So when the plane's done, they fly it because it takes longer to complete.

-They take their job as seriously as anybody else, and it's crucial.
+They take their job as seriously as anybody else and it's crucial.

-They're dealing with something that people are putting their lives in, they're they're trusting their lives to these people that manufacture these airplanes.
+They're they're trusting their lives to these people that manufacture these airplanes.

-These people that work on these airplanes inside and out know that firsthand, they consider what they do to build these aircraft, works of art.
+These people that work on these airplanes inside and out know that firsthand, they consider what they do to build these aircraft works of art.

 They are not rich people.

-They are they are they're manufacturing types.
+They are they're manufacturing types.

-well, they are in the process of damaging, whether they're trying to or not, all of these industries that all these little people who are supposed to benefit from all of this stimulus are working at.
+Well, they are in the process of damaging, whether they're trying to or not, all of these industries that all these little people who are supposed to benefit from all of this stimulus are working at.

 I want you to listen to how bad it is.